BMA committee members who have concerns they would like to raise about the work of their committee can use our free speak up guardian.

 How the service works

-Initial contact with Mary Walsh can be made either by telephone, email or in person.
+- Initial contact with Mary Walsh can be made either by telephone, email or in person using the details above.

 Mary will write a record of the meeting on paper by hand and a scanned version will be uploaded to The Guardian Service's secure servers.